How to form an LLC in New Jersey

 Can I form an LLC in another state if I operate in New Jersey?

-Yes, but you'll need to register as a foreign LLC once you "transact business" in New Jersey, paying both home-state and New Jersey fees.
+Yes, but you will need to register as a foreign LLC once you transact business in New Jersey, paying both home-state and New Jersey fees.
+The foreign LLC Certificate of Registration fee is also $125.

 Graphic image of New Jersey state silhouette in grey on a dark teal background with white text that says 'How to Form an LLC in New Jersey' positioned on the left side